 To make it short, legend states and the maison Cartier confirms it, that this led to the invention of the wristwatch, and even today in the Cartier collection there is a watch called the “Santos” model.

-October 23, 1906, Paris.
+23 October 1906, Paris.
+Paris.
 Santos Dumont with his Canard 14 bis during a record attempt before a crowd of well-to-do Parisians

 From the legal point of view, and despite the changes of name which have occurred over the years, this is the formal moment in time when the organisation now known as the Aero Club Torino was constituted.